sesartrumpet/cs386-pennypilot/Reports/Deliverable7.md

 **Observations:**

-- The participant completed all three tasls quickly, with the total time being 5 minutes.
+- The participant completed all three tasks quickly, with the total time being 5 minutes.
-- Uncertainty around incrementing vs total savings shows that the labels for savings goal could be more explicit
+- Uncertainty around incrementing versus total savings shows that the labels for savings goal could be more explicit
 - The suggestion about adding symbols to symbols to buttons shows that there can still be more to add.

 **What Worked Well:**

 - User was able to create a new trip without any guidance from me, showing that it is easy to navigate
-- Trip Breakdown visualization meets user expectations for clarity ad comprehensiveness
+- Trip Breakdown visualization meets user expectations for clarity and comprehensiveness
 - Overall layout and language appears to be user-friendly

 **Areas for Improvement:**

 - Clarify savings update control, add a label showing what adding savings does.
 - Add icon labels to improve user-friendliness.

+### Participant 4 Evaluation (Completed by Vikram Singh)

+#### Results

+**Task Completion Time:**

+- Task 1 (Create a New account): 1 minute
+- Task 2 (Create a New Trip): 1 minute
+- Task 3 (Update Savings): 1 minute
+- Task 4 (View Trip Breakdown): 2 minutes

+**Ratings:**

+1. Creating a Trip: 8/10
+   - *Explanation:* The participant was able to create a trip and goal pretty easily.
+He claimed it was efficient and straightforward.

+2. Saving Progress Update: 6/10
+   - *Explanation:* Around the same as participant 3, Participant did not know what the savings goal labels meant.

+3. Trip Breakdown: 9/10
+   - *Explanation:* The trip breakdown was easy to read and comprehend by the participant.

+**Feedback:**

+> "User interface was clean and organized.
+I understood what the program was doing."

+#### Reflection

+**Observations:**

+- Participant was able to figure out Penny Pilot pretty quickly, indicating our application has good base functionality and usability
+- The confusion on savings goal labels suggests that said labels were not explicit or clear enough
+- According to the participant, our program lacked visual components

+**What Worked Well:**

+- Our clean user interface worked pretty well to help the participant understand what the application was doing
+- The ease of creating a trip and saving a goal shows that our program is very user-friendly

+**Areas for Improvement:**

+- Add explicit label to show what saving a goal does
+- Add more visual components to make program more appealing to use